cuylerluck/CICfamily_models/README.md

 With questions please contact the lead author at cuyler.luck@ucsf.edu and the corresponding author at ross.okimoto@ucsf.edu.
 RNA-seq raw and processed (counts, log2cpm) data files are available at GEO, series [GSE295624](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE295624), [GSE295623](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE295623) and [GSE295625](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE295625) for the April 2023, May 2024, and Feburary 2025 data, respectively.

-There are two main groups of analyses that the code is divided into, with the purpose of each file described below:
+There are two main groups of analyses that the code is divided into, with the purpose of each file described below.
+These files are also separated out based on whether they were updated during revision.
+Those from the original preprint that were replaced for revision are preserved at the bottom for the sake of transparency.

+# Scripts used for the final paper after revision
 ## RNA-seq processing and analysis

 ***documentation_ATXN1_DUX4_Feb2025.txt*** : a text file describing processing of Feb2025 FASTQ files with STAR (and other tools) as performed locally on a MacBook Pro and on Wynton, UCSF's high-performance computing cluster.